 “This is an interesting extreme event to food systems because it’s really just a social event,” Megan Konar, a civil and environmental engineer at the University of Illinois at Urbana-Champaign, told Scientific American.
 “There’s no weather shock or infrastructure failure or shortcoming.”

-With stores banning reusable bags and containers to stop the spread of coronavirus, sustainability took another hit.
+With stores banning reusable bags and containers from stopping the spread of coronavirus, sustainability took another hit.
 Plastic bags have seen a resurgence that could linger for months.
 Sustainability efforts will recover, of course, but this outbreak will slow the foreseeable future of this trend.

 5. Food Delivery